A Day at Fort De Soto County Park

 As Dennie Baker munched on a power bar, he mused about the weather back home in Philadelphia.
 "It's 25 degrees and snowing."

-Purple mountain bikes and helmets lay propped up against a bike rack at Fort De Soto State Park as Baker scans a map.
+Purple mountain bikes and helmets lay propped up against a bike rack at Fort De Soto County Park as Baker scans a map.
 Sunshine galore and glorious breezes greeted Baker and his wife Carol, retirees, that day as they biked down Gulf Boulevard to the park from their St. Pete Beach hotel.
 Sound perfect?
 It is.

 Nestled at the southern end of St. Petersburg, the Pinellas County Park is a favorite of locals and visitors "in the know."
 It is made up of five islands, with more than 1,100 acres and six-plus miles of pristine, award-winning beaches and several miles of waterfront along Mullet Key Bayou.